Living in Indonesia, A Site for Expatriates

 Relocation and Orientation Services

-When a company sends one of its executives on an overseas assignment, they will undoubtedly offer some form of assistance to the individual and their spouse to help them prepare for the move.
-Once the expat family arrives in their new posting, they are given additional assistance in settling in.
+When a company sends one of its executives on an overseas assignment, they sometimes offer some form of assistance to the individual and their spouse to help them prepare for the move.
+Once the expat family arrives in their new posting, hopefully they are given additional assistance in settling in.
 The real question is just how much assistance the company is willing or able to give the expatriate family prior to and following their move overseas.

 Various forms of relocation services include: